aksh-github/custom-jsx-ui/README.md

 #### 22apr26: stable branch as of 27-Apr-26 (branch off 3apr26)

-#### 12may26: A variation to wrapper, diff functions etc and Ai gen, support Fragments (seems to be very promising, more testing required)
+#### 12may26: A variation to wrapper, diff functions etc and Ai gen, support Fragments (seems to be very promising, more testing required) (branch off 22apr26)